How Long Can a Dog Go Without Eating?

 How long can a sick dog go without eating?

-If your dog is sick and not eating or drinking, you should take it to the vet.
-A dog that is seriously ill will often stop eating especially if they are suffering from a disease that affects their digestive system and causes vomiting, diarrhea or pain.
+If your dog is sick and not eating or drinking, you should take them to the vet.
+A dog that is seriously ill will often stop eating especially if they are suffering from a disease that affects their digestive system and causes vomiting, diarrhea and/or pain.

 In severe cases, you may have to hospitalize your dog.
 The veterinarian will then administer intravenous fluids.
 In such situations, the dog can spend 48-72 hours not eating.
 The vet will determine when to restart regular feeding with moist food formulated for convalescent animals.
 This food is nutritious and palatable and can even be diluted for administration by syringe.

 If the sick dog still does not eat, your vet may explore the option of tube feeding.
-When the dog's condition improves, you may find that it takes time to recover its appetite.
-In fact, a dog that has been ill or gone through surgery often loses its appetite.
+When the dog's condition improves, you may find that it takes time to recover their appetite.
+A dog that has been ill or gone through surgery often loses their appetite for a long time.
 In the final section we share some tips on how to get your dog eating again.
 Most dogs will start eating normally a few days after recovery.
 If your dog is still not eating consult a vet.

 Is it bad to leave a dog without food for a day?

 You now know that a healthy dog can spend 24 hours without eating food without anything serious happening to it.
-However, this still puts a physical strain on the dog's body and not is recommended.
-There is information circulating that dogs should fast every so often, but this is not advisable.
+However, this still puts a physical strain on the dog's body and is not recommended.
+There is information from various online sources that dogs should fast every so often, but this is not advisable.
 Don't ever deliberately leave your dog without food for a day.

 Dogs should eat a balanced diet and eat at least once a day, so never fast your dog on your own impulse.
 This is even more important to remember with puppies or sick dogs, unless they suffer from a digestive condition and your vet recommends a few hours of fasting.
-Always consult a professional and don't decide this on your own.
+Always consult a professional if you believe you have reason for your dog to fast and don't decide this on your own.

-If a dog is feeling slight discomfort and stops eating for a day this is not the same as a person preventing it from eating.
-As we have explained, keep an eye out for other symptoms that may indicate malaise, and try to encourage your dog to eat.
-Here are some suggestions for helping your dog to eat again.
+If a dog is feeling slight discomfort and stops eating for a day this is not the same as a person preventing them from eating.
+As we have explained, keep an eye out for other symptoms that may indicate illness and try to encourage your dog to eat.
+Below we provide some suggestions for helping your dog to eat again.

 How to feed a dog that does not want to eat

 Regardless of how long a dog can go without eating, we should always encourage your dog to eat or help a dog with eating difficulties.
-Reviving a dog's appetite as soon as possible is crucial to recovery from illness.
-On the other hand, if a dog won't eat because you have changed the diet, the trick is make the transition gradually to give the dog time to get used to new foods.
+Reviving a dog's appetite as soon as possible is crucial to recover from illness.
+If a dog won't eat because you have changed their diet, return to their original feed and make the transition gradually to give the dog time to get used to new foods.
 If it is a special diet for a disease, and the dog refuses to eat, consult the vet to explore other options or assess the need for change.

 If you have newly adopted a dog, or have a dog recovering from an illness, here are some suggestions to get them eating again: